shabin5785/LearnAngularJS/Doc_6.md

 we can also parameters to our custom pipe as well.

 - ng g p is the cli command to create pipe

+- pipe input can be an array as well.
+We can iterate over that  in pipe and return a subset of the array.